-From Sect.
-4.2, it is evident that the uncertainty of proxy estimation is influenced by its own variability in the depth domain.
+From Section 4.2, it is evident that the uncertainty of proxy estimation is influenced by its own variability in the depth domain.
 However, the proxy uncertainty is also closely related to the variability of the median proxy estimate as well.
-This is seen in Figs. 4- 6, where regions of high estimation uncertainty are associated with low variability of the median estimates along time, and less resolution of higher frequencies, and vice versa.
+This is seen in Figs. 4-6, where regions of high estimation uncertainty are associated with low variability of the median estimates along time, and less resolution of higher frequencies, and vice versa.
 This does not mean that the proxy itself does not have faster variations.
 It simply implies that, in regions with high proxy uncertainty, we cannot reliably comment on the fast variations of the proxy.
-Therefore, if we wish to have a proxy record that is able to resolve higherand higher frequencies of climate variations, we need to reduce the uncertainty of the proxy estimate.
-Moreover, in order to analytically quantify the the various fast/slow varying components of the proxy and their uncertainties in a thorough fashion we should in principle, as stated before, proceed with a separate analysis.
-This

-15 is because the knowledge of the probability distributions of the proxy at a given time are not sufficient to comment on the variations, especially in the presence of non-negligible uncertainty of estimation (see Sect.
-4.4).
+In order to analytically quantify the the various fast/slow varying components of the proxy and their uncertainties in a thorough fashion we should in principle, as stated before, proceed with a separate analysis.
+This is because the knowledge of the probability distributions of the proxy at a given time are not sufficient to comment on the variations, especially in the presence of non-negligible uncertainty of estimation.

-The best one could say about the variability of the proxy-vs.-time in regions of high dating uncertainty would be to estimate some aggregate measures of variability such

-- as the slope or curvature of the proxy curve or the momentary amplitude of a certain sinusoidal component (at each calendar age).
-For example, a simple way to obtain a "central" estimate of the slope dx/dt would be to use MoTaBaR to find the mean estimates R = r(t), D = d(r), and X = x(d) that correspond to given values T = t, R = r, or D = d, and then use the chain rule to calculate $dx/dt \approx x'(d(r(t)))d'(r(t))r'(t)$. - Equivalently, in graphical terms, follow the dashed lines from t via r and d to x and multiply the corresponding slopes of the calibration curve r(t), the RM age model d(r), and the proxy-vs-depth curve x(d) that you encounter on the way (the calibration curve might have to be smoothened for this).
-In a similar fashion, the second derivative can be estimated by applying the product rule: $d^2 x/dt^2 \approx x''(d(r(t)))d'(r(t))^2 r'(t)^2 + x'(d(r(t)))d''(r(t))r'(t)^2 + x'(d(r(t)))d'(r(t))r''(t)$.
+The best one could say about the variability of the proxyvs-time in regions of high dating uncertainty would be to estimate some aggregate measures of variability such as the slope or curvature of the proxy curve or the momentary amplitude of a certain sinusoidal component (at each calendar age).
+For example, a simple way to obtain a "central" estimate of the slope dx/dt would be to use MoTaBaR to find the mean estimates R = r(t), D =d(r), and X = x(d) that correspond to given values T = t, R=r, or D=d, and then use the chain rule to calculate $dx/dt \approx x'(d(r(t)))d'(r(t))r'(t)$.
+Equivalently, in graphical terms, follow the dashed lines from t via r and d to x and multiply the corresponding slopes of the calibration curve r(t), the RM age model d(r), and the proxy-vs-depth curve x(d) that you encounter on the way (the calibration curve might have to be smoothened for this).
+In a similar fashion, the second derivative can be estimated by applying the product rule: $d^2x/dt^2 \approx x''(d(r(t)))d'(r(t))^2r'(t)^2 +$ $x'(d(r(t)))d''(r(t))r'(t)^{2} + x'(d(r(t)))d'(r(t))r''(t).$

-Finally, if the proxy-vs-depth curve shows a sinusoidal component of amplitude ξ and period length Δd around depth D = d(r(t)) (as could be seen, e.g., from a wavelet analysis), one can conclude that the true climate-vs-time curve contains a sinusoidal component around time T = t of the same amplitude ξ and a period length that can be estimated as $\Delta t \approx \Delta d/d'(r(t))r'(t)$.
+Finally, if the proxy-vs-depth curve shows a sinusoidal component of amplitude ξ and period length Δd around depth D=d(r(t)) (as could be seen, e.g., from a wavelet analysis), one can conclude that the true climate-vs-time curve contains a sinusoidal component around time T=t of the same amplitude ξ and a period length that can be estimated as $\Delta t \approx \Delta d/d'(r(t))\,r'(t)$.

-4.4 Interpreting the posterior probabilities: a note on proxy variations
+4.4 Interpreting the posterior probabilities: A note on proxy variations